CollaborativeRoboticsLab/capabilities2/capabilities2_events/readme.md

 1. A user establishes a bond with the capabilities2_server
 2. The user connects capabilities together by specifying event connections (source capability, event type, target capability)
+3. The server namespaces the connection using the bond id, the source capability instance id, and the target capability instance id
-3. When a capability emits an event (e.g., STARTED), the event system checks for any connections matching that event type from the source capability
+4. When a capability emits an event (e.g., STARTED), the event system checks for any connections matching that event type from the source capability, bond, and source instance id
-4. For each matching connection, the target capability is invoked accordingly (e.g., started, stopped, etc.)
+5. For each matching connection, the target capability is invoked accordingly (e.g., started, stopped, etc.)

 ## Example usage